gisaac85/Fragments/README.md

 24. Choose the candidate(s) with the best scores from the waiting list in a case that the new class is not full.
 25. Send an email to all the successful candidates, providing information about the next class.
 26. Create a new class.

+--vue JS can write html tag.
+script activates components etc.

+mounthed fuctions - loads the page. methods activated using .this method. html/css can be combined using vue. scss used in styling, using classes and name. &__ denotes, eg, belonging to .Apply.
+$refs refers over to the function. validations of input. axios - way of connecting to server. [.post because posting to google sheets.]